Current Master Projects Propositions

 Past Master Projects

-Since 2010, twelve final master thesis projects were performed at the Biomolecular Screening Facility under the direction of Gerardo Turcatti, co-supervised by different members of the platform.
+Since 2010, fifteen final master thesis projects were performed at the Biomolecular Screening Facility under the direction of Gerardo Turcatti, co-supervised by different members of the platform.

 Bo Kyoung KIM (University of Geneva / EPFL, Chemical Biology)